Open-Systems-Pharmacology/Boston-PBPKPD-Workshop-Sept-2019/README.md

 ## REGISTRATION

-To register for the workshop, please (... to be updated)
+To register for the workshop, please visit [EventBrite](https://www.eventbrite.com/e/pk-sim-mobi-osp-suite-workshop-on-pbpkpd-of-small-molecules-and-antibodies-registration-66769568577).

-The workshop is currently restricted to 40 participants.
+The workshop is currently restricted to 15 participants.

 Registration includes coffee- and lunch breaks.